 From Cancun to Playa Del Carmen, Mexico’s Northern Yucatan Coast is rapidly turning into one huge resort.

 Some of these expansive decadent getaways for (mostly) Americans and Europeans are what we call “all-inclusive,” meaning food and bottom shelf liquor are included in the price of your stay.
 You can drink and eat to your heart’s content.
-Hundreds of thousands vacationers flood these resorts every year, ingesting, imbibing, soaking up the sun, and enjoying the exclusive private beaches before returning home.
+Hundreds of thousands of vacationers flood these resorts every year, ingesting, imbibing, soaking up the sun, and enjoying the exclusive private beaches before returning home.

 Fair enough, right?

 “Playa Del Carmen is dying.
-The all inclusive resorts are killing it,” Playa del Carmen resident Diego tells me during our interview with him.
+The all-inclusive resorts are killing it,” Playa del Carmen resident Diego tells me during our interview with him.